Logo of A&M Canadian Immigration law Corporation

 Section 33 IRPA sets the standard for inadmissibility findings under sections 34 to 37.
 It says those findings may be based on facts for which there are reasonable grounds to believe they have occurred, are occurring, or may occur.

 That does not mean officers can rely on rumor or guesswork.
-It does mean they do not need the same level of proof required for a criminal conviction.
+It does mean they do not need the

 A quick comparison of the two standards